trinodb/trino/presto-docs/src/main/sphinx/admin/properties-exchange.rst

 * **Minimum value:** ``1``
 * **Default value:** ``25``

-Number of threads used by exchange clients to fetch data from other Presto nodes.
+Number of threads used by exchange clients to fetch data from other Trino nodes.
 A higher value can improve performance for large clusters or clusters with very high concurrency, but excessively high values may cause a drop in performance due to context switches and additional memory usage.